rlipsc/polymorph/README.md

 # Project overview

-Polymorph lets you build sets of data types and efficiently dispatch program logic for subsets of these types.
+This library lets you build sets of data types and efficiently dispatch program logic over subsets of these types.

 This pattern is known as [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system), or *ECS* for short, where a set of types is an **entity**, a data type is a **component**, and program logic running over these types is called a **system**.

-All operations, such as adding/removing components and creating/deleting entities, are generated at compile time based on the types involved and your system requirements.
+Polymorph is system oriented and generates the logic for ECS operations at compile time as pared down system state changes.

 The output is statically dispatched with a sequential flow, optimised to each system/component design.

 ## Project goals

 - Manage complexity with declarative dispatch and run time composition.
+- Scalable, low boilerplate platform for composing data oriented designs.
 - No runtime, zero system iteration overhead.
 - Leverage static typing and metaprogramming to elide run time work.
-- Scalable, low boilerplate platform for composing data oriented designs.

 ## Example code